ibowditch/userdocs/overview.md

 2. [The Kiosk](kiosk)

-  > The Kiosk is the main component of the system, and used by most people.
-This section provides an overview of the Kiosk, along with a user guide.
+  > The Kiosk is the main component of the system, and used by most people on a day-to-day basis.
+This section
+  > provides an overview of the Kiosk, along with a user guide.

 3. The Server